ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Undirectional Signal

+Throughput advice is signaled with SCONE packets that are transmitted as part of the flow that the advice applies to.
+Carrying signals in the affected flow, like ECN, ensures that there is no ambiguity about what flow is affected.
-The endpoint that receives a throughput advice signal is not the endpoint that might adapt its sending behavior as a result of receiving the signal.
-This ensures that the throughput advice signal is attached to the flow that it is mostly likely to apply to.
+However, this means that the endpoint that receives throughput advice is not the endpoint that might need to adapt its sending behavior.

-An endpoint might need to communicate the value it receives to its peer in order to ensure that the limit is respected.
+A receiving endpoint might need to communicate the value it receives to the sending peer in order to ensure that the limit is respected.
 This document does not define how that signaling occurs as this is specific to the application in use.

 ## Advisory Signal